For many of us, shopping on the high street is the main way we buy new items. But not all of us know or understand our consumer rights.

 What if I have changed my mind?

-If you buy something that you later change your mind about, the shop doesn’t have to give you a refund.
+If you buy something that you later change your mind about, the shop doesn’t have to give you a refund, although many will.
 Always check the returns policy of the shop before you buy to make sure that you can get a refund if you get home and realise the goods just aren’t for you.

 If you buy an item in the sale, you have the same rights as when buying a non-sale item.
-You may not be able to return it for a refund if you have simply changed your mind.
-But you should be able to return if it’s faulty, unless it was reduced because of a fault that was pointed out at the time you bought it.
+You should be able to return it if it's faulty, unless it was reduced because of a fault that was pointed out at the time you bought it.
+You may not have any extra rights though, so shops might not let you return it for a refund if you have simply changed your mind.

 Proof of purchase